Spyrals-IO/restruct/README.md

 If a schema with path is bind to the queryStringBindable object a RuntimeException will be raised (this exception should be more specific with time).

-### Know issues
+### Known issues

 #### Macro derivation cant find default value
-For know, at least, the macro derived schemas will not contains default values even if they are present in the corresponding case class.
+For know the macro derived schemas will not contains default values even if they are present in the corresponding case class.